Register a death

 Meeting with the registrar

-When you register a death you will be seen in private and asked questions about the person who has died.
+When you register a death, you will be seen in private and asked questions about the person who has died.
 The registrar will write the details in the register of deaths and will also enter them on to a computer.
 You will be asked to check the information entered in the register carefully and to sign that it is correct.

 - The date and place of death

-- The maiden surname, if applicable
+- Their maiden surname, if applicable (and information about another names used)

-- The date and place of birth of the person who has died
+- Their date and place of birth

 - Your name and address